Poster Template Guidelines

-Should be a one-line, news headline-style sentence less than 140 characters, which summarizes the main findings and takeaways of the study.
+This should be a one-line, news headline-style sentence less than 140 characters, which summarizes the main findings and takeaways of the study.

 - Significance Statement

 Posters should include a brief statement of significance explaining why the study question was worth addressing.
 This may be formatted similar to a problem statement or research question.
-Background information should not be included here, but rather expounded upon by poster presenters during the reception.
+Background information should not be included here, but rather expounded upon by poster presenters during the presentation.

 - Data Source / Population and Results